 Within Match!, indexing means the derivation of unit cell parameters from given peak positions in a powder diffraction pattern.
 It is a more or less mandatory step in crystal structure solution from powder diffraction data, e.g. using Endeavour.
-Knowing the unit cell can also be very useful in phase identification, taking into account that cell parameters can be used as restraints.
+Knowing the unit cell can also be very useful in qualitative phase analysis, taking into account that cell parameters can be used as restraints.

 Quite a lot of indexing programs are available today; Match! can use two of the most prominent: Treor90 and Dicvol.